eshnaidm/OtterOS/README.md

 Boot from it to get a clean menu with Windows installers, recovery environments, Linux distros, and diagnostic tools.
 After installing Windows, plug the USB back in and use the Toolkit folder for drivers, scripts, and utilities.

-> Built for a PC repair and gaming PC installation shop in Israel.
+> Built for a PC repair and gaming PC installation shop.
 Works for any technician.

 ---